UPPMAX/uppmax_intro_python/docs/prereqs/README.md

 - Prerequisite 1/4: You have registered at our registration form at [here](https://forms.gle/kzazFVBBo6HPHfub9)

+???- question "How can I check if I have done this?"

+    You cannot.
+When it doubt, register another time :-)

 - Prerequisite 2/4: A user account on a Swedish academic HPC cluster

 ???- question "How can I check if I have this?"